Xinok/XSort/README.md

 When a partition is small enough, binary insertion sort is used to sort small sublists.
 Up to 32 elements are copied into a static array on the stack, sorted, and copied back.
 This increases performance as well as reduces the number of comparisons in an average case.

 If too many recursions occur, comb sort is used to avoid the worst case of quick sort.
 A shrink factor of 1.2473 is used.
 Comb sort works well with forward ranges, and although it still has a worst-case of O(n^2), it's unlikely to happen in regular usage.

+**Concurrent sorting** is done by creating a new task for sublists greater than 64k elements in length.
+All of these tasks are executed in a task pool using a fixed number of threads.
+This method achieves greater performance, even if a few bad pivots are chosen.

 ----------